Drone Filming for Season 2 of The Crown

 Image by LA Media “The all-terrain vehicle needed to cross the river”

-Understandably, we were anxious transporting our electronics and drones across the river.
+Understandably, we were anxious to transport our electronics and drones across the river.
 As we talked about before drones and water don’t play well together.

 Packed snuggly inside of its custom-made padded box and strapped down we made it across safely and without incident.
 Crossing a river in full flood was never going to be easy and the moment of truth was on the other side when we successfully flew the drone.